- Roughly 7.8% of people 18 and over in the U.S. have hay fever.4

 o More than 8.5% aged 14-18 years have a food allergy

-- 38.7% of food allergic children have a history of severe reactions
+- 38.7% of food allergic children have a history of severe reactions2

-- 30.4% of food allergic children have multiple food allergies
+- 30.4% of food allergic children have multiple food allergies2

-- Of food allergic children, peanut is the most prevalent allergen, followed by milk and then shellfish
+- Of food allergic children, peanut is the most prevalent allergen, followed by milk and then shellfish2

 - In 2012, 5.6% or 4.1 million children reported food allergies in the past 12 months.6